-- A strong, active, and engaged local general aviation community - Airport management and controlling authority that is a demonstrated supporter of general aviation - Availability of local groups interested in participating and volunteering, such as state or local pilots associations, local aviation clubs, EAA chapters, Civil Air Patrol, Boy/Girl Scouts, etc.

-Local hotels and other amenities interested in offering discounts or other incentives to help draw attendees to "make a weekend" of their visit to the airport
+- A strong, active, and engaged local general aviation community - Airport management and controlling authority that is a demonstrated supporter of general aviation - Availability of local groups interested in participating and volunteering, such as state or local pilots associations, local aviation clubs, EAA chapters, Civil Air Patrol, aircraft type clubs, Boy/Girl Scouts, etc. - Local hotels and other amenities interested in offering discounts or other incentives to help draw attendees to "make a weekend" of their visit to the airport

-Financial Partnership
+4) Financial Partnership

 A frequently asked question is "who pays for this?"
 The short answer is that this is an AOPA Fly-In, and we bear the expense to put it on.
-However, since most of our event costs are funded by generous donations from the AOPA Foundation, we are vigilant to make the most of our members' contributions.
+However, since AOPA is a non-profit organization, we are vigilant to make the most of our members' contributions.
 Airports and communities that can offer financial support in a variety of ways make a tremendous difference and will garner special attention in the proposal process.
 Such participation may include, but not be limited to:

-- Donated hangar and ramp space for the event venues noted above - In-kind provision of items that may be in easy reach for the airport or city - i.e. traffic control supplies (cones, stanchions, barricades, signage), golf carts, ground transportation shuttles, water connections, fork-lifts, electrical generators, portable restrooms, two-way radios, etc. - Donated time from public safety personnel and equipment - i.e. Fire and Rescue services, on-site EMS personnel, vehicular traffic control, overnight security services, etc. - Cash contribution from an economic development fund or other grant
+- Donated hangar and ramp space for the event venues noted above - Development of potential local sponsors from businesses or agencies interested in supporting the event in return for marketing exposure (See Appendix D for sponsorship assets available). - In-kind provision of items that may be in easy reach for the airport or city: - i.e. traffic control supplies (cones, stanchions, barricades, - signage), golf carts, ground transportation shuttles, water connections, fork-lifts, electrical generators, portable restrooms, etc. (See Appendix E for a complete wish-list for in-kind contributions). - Donated time from public safety personnel and equipment - i.e. Fire and Rescue services, on-site EMS personnel, vehicular traffic control, overnight security services, etc. - Cash contribution from an economic development fund or other grant